hudmhelmi/planguin/README.md

 6. **User Interface**: The application utilizes simple HTML templates for the user interface, making it easy to understand and modify.

-7. **Dropdown Edit Menus**: Improved user experience by integrating edit forms directly into the table.
+7. **Dropdown Edit Menus**: Improved user experience by integrating edit forms directly into the task table!

 Planguin embraces the chilly spirit of penguins to bring you a user-friendly and delightful task management experience.
 Let the penguin adventure begin! 🐧❄️